 As opioid-related deaths skyrocket across the country, Ohio stays ahead of the curve.
 Heroin and opioid overdose deaths are now the leading cause of death for Ohio residents under the age of 55.
-At a rate of 32.9 deaths per 100,000 people, Ohio is among the top five states with the highest rates of opioid-related overdose deaths, according to the U.S. Centers for Disease Control and Prevention.
+At a rate of 32.9 deaths per 100,000 people, Ohio is among the top five states with the highest rates of opioid-related overdose deaths.
+(U.S. Centers for Disease Control and Prevention)

 Opioid prescription drugs have been used for years to help treat symptoms of chronic pain.
-Most healthcare professionals agree that becoming addicted to prescription opioids is the most common cause for someone starting to abuse heroin, which can be more easily obtained and is less expensive.
+Most healthcare professionals agree that becoming addicted to prescription opioids is the most common cause for someone starting to abuse heroin.
+Heroin can be more easily obtained and is less expensive.

 NBC News reported on the Ohio epidemic in Montgomery County, or as the locals call it, “the overdose capital of America,” where they have lost 800 people so far this year to opioid overdose, more than any other city in the nation.
-With more than 10,000 opioid-related overdoses so far this year, Ohio has already had more opioid-related deaths than the entire country in 2017.
+With more than 10,000 opioid-related overdoses, Ohio has had more opioid-related deaths than the entire country in 2017.